smithgeoffrey/go-coop/README.md

 ### Overview

-I had been looking for a real-world project to help me learn docker and use go.
+I had been playing with go a little, and I knew almost nothing about docker.
+I saw opportunity to combine the two as a good fit.
+I was looking for a real-world project to help me learn docker and use go.

 I recently added a chicken coop at my house.
 It has a 12-inch door allowing access to an enclosed run during the day, while closing them up in the coop at night.
 Manually setting the door each morning and night was a chore, so I automated it with hardware.
 [1]

 Avoiding software was nice: no bugs or releases, no patching or upgrades.
 I hooked a few things together, and the door just does its thing.
 But I wanted to remotely verify coop status, particularly in the winter.
 I had a network camera lying around from a past project.
 All I needed was to add a raspberry pi and a couple types of sensors.